-Lee wanted to reduce block confirmation timings of 10 minutes to 2.5 minutes, which would allow for both faster transaction clearance and in turn, lower transaction fees than Bitcoin.
+Lee wanted to reduce block confirmation timings from 10 minutes to 2.5 minutes, which would allow for both faster transaction clearance and, in turn, lower transaction fees than Bitcoin.

 Let’s remind ourselves of a short definition of mining:

 Litecoin mining is the processing of a block of transactions into the Litecoin blockchain.
-Litecoin mining requires solving for algorithms, and being the first to reach a solution is rewarded with tokens as payment.
+Litecoin mining requires solving for algorithms, and being the first to reach a solution is mining rewards with tokens as payment.